 Can I conduct inspections after the auction?

 Yes and No See terms and conditions.
-Some homes are ‘as is’ only and some offer a 7 day inspection contingency.
+Some properties are ‘as is’ only and some offer an inspection contingency.

 What is the reserve price?

 A reserve price is an unpublished minimum selling price.
 However, the seller has the right to accept or reject all offers, in the seller’s sole discretion.
 The starting bid is not the reserve price.
 Many offers below the reserve price end up being accepted by the Seller.
 Sellers of real estate require reserves due to the complex nature of mortgage ownership and approvals necessary to sell assets at a loss.